Rhaytou/embedded-workbench/README.md

 **Note:** Do not copy the entire file—only the content of the tutorial into the corresponding **main.c** file.
 **Note:** The tutorials will be the same for all boards at first.
 For example, if I have a course named 'debug', each board will have its own 'debug' course.

+The `README.md` file in the **tutorials** folder is simply a theoretical course on hardware engineering.

 ---